 SQL is a powerful language for querying, changing, and deleting data.
-Almost every discipline in IT will encounter SQL queries at some point in their work.
-Being familiar with how to use it effectively can help one achieve greater success in their current role and possibly even set you up to move into a different role.
+Almost every person in IT will encounter SQL queries at some point in their work.
+Being familiar with how to use it effectively can help you achieve greater success in your current role and possibly even set you up to move into a different role.
 In this hands-on lab, you will work with methods of managing database objects.
 This includes creating, altering, and dropping items, such as tables and views.

 Successfully complete this lab by achieving the following learning objectives:

 From the Azure portal, create a SQL database named manage_lab using the lab-provided resource group.
 Create a new server, and name it la-sql-lab-manage.
 Set the server location to be the same as your lab-provided resource group.
 Edit your server firewall to add your client IP.

 In Visual Studio Code, create a new SQL file.
 Create a connection profile, and connect to your previously created server and database.
 Use the login credentials you created when configuring the database.

 - Create an Index for Product Name and Color

 An index will improve performance for frequently used queries against specific fields.
 Create an index for the

 Colorcolumns on the